bechnokid/11ty-neocities/src/content/shrines/rainbow_bridge.md

 ## Ava "Avalypuff"

-{% figure imgSrc + "ava.jpg", { alt: "Ava on a checkered quilt, looking at the camera with her paws crossed", class: 'figure-right mt-3 rounded p-2' } %}
+{% figure imgSrc + "ava.jpg", { alt: "Ava on a checkered quilt, looking at the camera with her paws crossed", cls: 'figure-right mt-3 rounded p-2' } %}
 Ava on a checkered quilt, looking at the camera with her paws crossed
 {% endfigure %}